950 9 2

 Most of all, it is about passing down a legacy of faith.

-The best way to teach your kids about teen dating is to pass down a legacy of faith.
+The best way to talk to your kids about Christian teen dating is to pass down a legacy of faith based on the Bible.
 A legacy of faith includes teaching abstinence.

 Your convictions will be transferred to your child whether you like it or not.